-LPD Lab Services has extensive experience in zinc whisker analysis and supporting facilities management staff in identifying there presence.
+LPD Lab Services has extensive experience in zinc whisker analysis and supporting facilities management staff in identifying their presence.

 The existance of zinc whiskers has long been known to be an issue in data centres.
 Zinc whiskers form on zinc coated surfaces typically found underneath raised access floors.
 The zinc whiskers are thin, only a few microns wide and much thinner than a human hair.
 In some cases, they can grow to over 2mm in length.
 When floor panels are removed or there is a disturbance in the under-floor area, the zinc whiskers can detach and then circulate in the strong air currents generated by the air conditioning systems.
 The zinc whiskers can then be drawn into electrical equipment and cause short circuits, sometimes with catastrophic consequences.